tdallas/ss-tp5/README.md

 ## Output
 The program will generate all the files with similar formats like these:

-`out/planets-FILENAME.xyz`

-`out/oscillators-FILENAME.csv`
+`out/FILENAME.xyz`

+`out/walls-FILENAME.csv`

+These can be used to make an animation in Ovito.

 # Post processing

 **In every script, the first lines contains the file that is about to beein processed, if you want to graphic some custom behaviour, just modified the file path to match your custom file**

-## Oscilator
+## Average Velocities over time
+To generate graphics, run: \
+`python3 post-processing/average_velocities.py`

+## Fundamental Diagram Width Comparison
-To show oscilators graphics, run: \
+To generate graphics, run: \
-`python3 post-processing/oscilator.py` \
+`python3 post-processing/fundamental_diagram.py` \
 and \
-`python3 post-processing/oscilator_errors.py`

-## Planets
-To show planets orbit graphics, run: \
-`python3 post-processing/planets-distance-1-year-big-delta.py` \
-and \
-`python3 post-processing/planets-distance-1-year-small-delta.py`
+`python3 post-processing/width_comparison.py`

-## Mars
+## Fundamental Diagram Comparison to Experimental Data
-To show Mars graphics, run: \
+To generate graphics, run: \
-`python3 post-processing/mars-velocity-best-day.py` \
-and \
-`python3 post-processing/mars-min-distance-per-minute.py` \
-and \
-`python3 post-processing/mars-min-distance-per-hour.py` \
-and \
-`python3 post-processing/mars-min-distance-per-day.py`
+`python3 post-processing/fundamental_diagram_comparison.py`

-## Jupiter
+## Fundamental Diagram Error Minimization
-To show Jupiter graphics, run: \
+To generate graphics, run: \
-`python3 post-processing/jupiter-velocity-best-day.py` \
-and \
-`python3 post-processing/jupiter-min-distance-per-minute.py` \
-and \
-`python3 post-processing/jupiter-min-distance-per-hour.py` \
-and \
-`python3 post-processing/jupiter-min-distance-per-day.py`
+`python3 post-processing/error_minimization.py`